The Light Mechanic

-Once acquired, the player can interact with candles and create a light source in a globe around the player model.equip it, which turns on the visibility of the lighter mesh in the player`s hand.
+Once acquired, the player can interact with candles and create a light source in a globe around the player model.

 Initially, I was reluctant to use it since I wanted to keep the controls and equipment as simple as possible, and its basic functionality did not justify its inclusion.
 However, I had a few design problems that I could not solve at the time.

 I was not sure how to communicate with the player on how to deal with certain enemies and what are their weak points.
 The Nurse did not have a visual indicator of their behaviour, and the player's first reaction was always to shoot them or try to move out of their sight.
-Initially, I added a note that described how to pass the enemies, but I was looking for a more elegant solution.
+Initially, I added a note that described how to deal with the nurse, but it felt clunky so I wanted a more elegant solution.